-The TEP will then consider the following factors as they may apply to the preliminary award group in making a final award group recommendation, using information provided in the Step One process by the relevant bidders.
+NYSERDA and DPS will then consider whether to apply the following factors as they may apply to the preliminary award group in making a final award group recommendation, using information provided in the Step One process by the relevant bidders.
 Such factors will be clearly articulated in the relevant solicitation and the rationale for their application will be appropriately documented in the contracting record both to ensure transparency in the evaluation process and to ensure their objective application.

 The following portfolio risk assessment limits center around the ability of the portfolio to be constructed at the proposed locations, at the proposed price, and within the required timeframe.
-If the TEP proposes to apply these limits, it will consider the potential cost impact of such decision (relative to the generation portfolio that otherwise would have been selected), only exercising such a limit should the impact on the generation-weighted average cost of the portfolio increase by less than 10 percent (10%) with the application of the portfolio limits.
+If considering whether to apply any of the limits, NYSERDA and DPS will consider the potential cost impact of such decision (relative to the generation portfolio that otherwise would have been selected), only exercising such a limit should the impact on the generation-weighted average cost of the portfolio increase by less than 10 percent (10%) with the application of the portfolio limits.